Meet Our Team

 Chief Operating Officer

-Igal is the co-founder and COO of Tumble N’ Dots.
+Igal is the co-founder and Chief Operating Officer at Tumble N’ Dots.

-In his free time, Igal enjoys running, mountain, biking, and spending quality time with his family.
+In his free time, Igal enjoys trail running, mountain biking, playing the drums, and spending quality time with his family.

 Care Coordinator